prabhath782/DIS-Project_Map-Reduce_P09/README.md

 Assistants
 Sai Sri Ravali Chinthareddy, Course Assistant

+Our dataset is subset of data on migraine treatments collected by Tammy Kostecki-Dillon.
+In our project we try to find out about the age groups of people and their medication type and headtype.

 Prerequisites
 1.Download VMWare
     Download and install from       https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_player/6_0 Download and install VirtualBox from https://www.virtualbox.org/wiki/Downloads Create the Virtual Machine:
-2. Python
-3. Notepad++
+2.Python
+3.Notepad++

 Working on Repo:
-1. Create a repo in cloud service (github or bitbucket).
+1.Create a repo in cloud service (github or bitbucket).
-2. Clone repo to local machine using link provided.
+2.Clone repo to local machine using link provided.
-3. Create and make changes to files and push to cloud repo.
+3.Create and make changes to files and push to cloud repo.

 How to run
 Write code for mapper, reducer, and sorter for data set